JOAN ARMATRADING CBE

 The album will be supported by live dates in America in May and a major tour of the UK in September.
 For dates/ticket information please go to www.joanarmatrading.com

 For interviews with Joan Armatrading and selected music tracks for airplay use please contact Judy Totton Publicity: 020 7371 8158/8159. firstname.lastname@example.org

 “I write,” says Joan Armatrading, “because I love it.”

-Joan Armatrading is an artist who has always stayed true to herself and love, as another famous person once wrote, is not love if alters when it alteration finds.
+Joan Armatrading is an artist who has always stayed true to herself and love, as another famous person once wrote, Love is not love if it alters when it alteration finds.

 The very first British female singer/songwriter to gain international success, Joan has won accolade after accolade.
-In 2001 she was honoured by an MBE from the Queen and she has even received the keys to Sydney along the way.
+In 2001 she was honoured by an MBE from the Queen, since upgraded to a CBE and she has even received the keys to Sydney along the way.